 Depending on its wavelength, it penetrates different regions in the eye: UV-A-radiation reaches further than the shorter-wavelength UV-B-radiation.

 Acute effects from UV exposure are inflammation of the cornea, conjunctivitis and photochemical damage of the retina.
-Cataracts are a chronical effect.

 The lense of the eye is affected the most as it absorbs the major part of UV-radiation penetrating the eye.